 Rituximab——Targeting a protein on the surface of B lymphocytes called CD20,approved to be used alone or with other drugs to treat: B-cell non-Hodgkin lymphoma (certain types) and Chronic lymphocytic leukemia (CLL).

-Trastuzumab——ERBB2-positive breast cancer, as a single agent or in combination with chemotherapy for adjuvant or palliative treatment; ERBB2-positive gastric or gastro-oesophageal junction carcinoma as first-line treatment in combination with cisplatin and capecitabine or 5‑fluorouracil.
+Trastuzumab——ERBB2-positive breast cancer, as a single agent or in combination with chemotherapy for adjuvant or palliative treatment; ERBB2-positive gastric or gastro-oesophageal junction carcinoma as first-line treatment in combination with cisplatin or 5‑fluorouracil.

 Cancer immunotherapy drugs: cancer vaccines